vienie/Google-IT-Automation-with-Python/Automating Real-World Tasks with Python/Week 3 - Sending Emails from Python/README.md

 The second part is to extract the data from car_sales.json and generate a car sales PDF report using **cars.py** script.
 Then, send it by email.
 Finally, you can check using roundcube email program to see if you have received the email with PDF attached.

 Before you open and start modifying the cars.py script, grant required permissions to the file before opening with Nano.
-Otherwise, you might not be able to save the file.
+Otherwise, you might not have the permissions to save the file.
 ```
 sudo chmod o+wx ~/scripts/cars.py
 ```